ClearSkyDev/clearsky_photo_reports/README.md

 ## Public Client Portal

 Finalized reports generate a unique public link that can be shared with clients.
 Visiting the link displays a simplified report view with sections and photos.
 Clients may download the full report as a ZIP archive and leave optional comments which are saved back to Firestore for the inspector to review.
+The ZIP now includes the finalized PDF and all labeled photos organized by section.
+On web the archive is uploaded to Firebase Storage and a download link is provided.
+Download events are logged in Firestore.
 Admin users can view and revoke links from the dashboard.

 ## Report Map View